Artificial intelligence: Military

-Various countries are deploying AI military applications.
-The main applications enhance command and control, communications, sensors, integration and interoperability.
-Research is targeting intelligence collection and analysis, logistics, cyber operations, information operations, and semiautonomous and autonomous vehicles.
-AI technologies enable coordination of sensors and effectors, threat detection and identification, marking of enemy positions, target acquisition, coordination and deconfliction of distributed Joint Fires between networked combat vehicles, both human-operated and autonomous.
+Military AI usage attempts to enhance command and control, communications, sensors, integration and interoperability.
+Intelligence collection and analysis, logistics, cyber operations, information operations, and semiautonomous and autonomous vehicles are being researched.
+AI technologies are used in coordination of sensors and effectors, threat detection and identification, marking of enemy positions, target acquisition, coordination and deconfliction of distributed Joint Fires between networked combat vehicles, both human-operated and autonomous.

 AI has been used in military operations in Iraq, Syria, Israel and Ukraine.